A Tradition of International Studies to Meet New Global Challenges

-The GSI also places a particular importance on "Service to the City".
-In other words, it considers that its vocation is to convey academic knowledge to the general public.
-GSI thus organizes many conferences that are open to a broad audience.
-They promote interdisciplinary approaches and dialogue between academics and practitioners, and the collaborators of the GSI are present in the media and contribute to intellectual reflection and dialogue among citizens.
+The GSI attaches particular importance to "engagement with the city" as it believes deeply in sharing academic knowledge with the general public.
+Thus to fulfill this mission, the GSI organizes numerous conferences open to a wide audience.
+These symposiums promote interdisciplinary approaches and interchange between academics and practitioners, while collaborators from the GSI contribute with their work to enhance intellectual reflection and dialogue with the citizenry.

-Finally, the location of GSI in Geneva provides a unique advantage in today’s world.
-Indeed, the presence of numerous international organizations and non-governmental organizations offers multiple outposts of observations on the world from a distinctively privileged position.
+The location of the GSI in Geneva is a unique and extraordinary asset.
+Indeed, the presence of nearly 100 international organizations, several hundred non-governmental organizations and multinational companies offers a plethora of opportunities to observe the world from a privileged position.